donbrowne/magpie-gdp12/trunk/README.txt

 the document root of Apache, but can otherwise be located where the user wishes.

-Make sure the directory containing the Makefile is your current working directory.
-Run the following (where DESTDIR should be the file system path to the folder that serves as the Apache document root, or a subdirectory of that folder.
+Make sure the directory containing this README is your current working directory.
+Run the following (where the path following DESTDIR should be the file system path to the folder that serves as the Apache document root, or a subdirectory of that folder.
 DESTDIR must exist, the makefile will check if the folder exists, and terminate if it does not) -

   make install DESTDIR=/home/magpie/public_html/